Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @argylewinery

-Next up is the enchanting Argyle Winery, located in the heart of the Willamette Valley.
-The winery produces a variety of world-class Oregon wines but are most well-known for Pinot Noir, Chardonnay, Riesling, and Sparkling Wine.
+Next up is the enchanting Argyle Winery, located in the heart of the Willamette Valley in Dundee.
+The winery produces a variety of world-class Oregon wines but is most well-known for pioneering high-end Sparkling Wine in the region, alongside Pinot Noir, Chardonnay, and Riesling.

 Argyle Winery 2